zipvilization/Zipvilization/trinomial/human.md

 ---

-## From creator to community
+## From founder to community

-The Human begins the journey.
+The Human begins the project.

-Over time, the community becomes part of the project.
+Over time, the community becomes part of the civilization.

 Knowledge grows.